 Mercedes has officially launched the 2018 Mercedes A-Class at a special event in Amsterdam, bringing more style and technology to the company"s smallest car.
+It’s available to order now in the UK, with prices starting from £25,800 for the A180d in SE trim.

 The A-Class – a key rival to the Audi A3 and BMW 1 Series – has been a strong seller for Mercedes, and has introduced a great many new customers to the brand who might previously have bought from rivals.
 The latest model is hoped to build on this success by debuting new technology that has yet to appear on any other Mercedes model.